1v4n4/beach/README.md

 # Cal Beach

-The mobile app is a presentation of beaches in California with includes data like the name, location, description, available facilities, etc...
+The mobile app is a presentation of beaches in California with data like the name, location, description, available facilities, etc...
 It allows users to make an account and when logged in create a list of their favorite places.
 There are three main pages, a homepage with a list of places, a beach details page, and a favorites page.
 This project also includes a backend, an RoR API.